 Gluten-Free Vegan Plant-Based Queso Copycat Recipe

 Note that this recipe calls for cauliflower.
 We use shelf-stable packets of riced cauliflower – you can get 6-packs of Earthly Choice riced cauliflower at Costco for just $12 and change!
+If you are using one of these envelopes of cauliflower rice you do not need to cook it first, just open the envelope and dump it into your food processor.
 Otherwise, we highly recommend using frozen cauliflower which you have cooked and cooled, because it comes out much softer than fresh cauliflower.

 Riced Cauliflower Packets from Costcco